 Pantelleria e Vulcano

 These are just some of the numerous spas in the Italian territory.
-There is still the thermal baths of Merano, immersed in the pure air of Trentino, or those of Montecatini, even candidates for becoming a UNESCO heritage site.
+There is still the thermal baths of Merano, among the many immersed in the pure air of Trentino, or those of Montecatini, even candidates for becoming a UNESCO heritage site.
 Or those of Ischia, surrounded by a breathtaking landscape.
 In short, there is something for all tastes.
-When it comes to spas, in Italy, there is only one choice.
+When it comes to spas, in Italy, you're spoiled for choice.